01 of 03

 Luxury Brand Popular with LV Logo Enthusiasts, Collectors, and Decorators

 Luggage with the LV logo, no matter how poor the condition may seem at first glance, can be quite valuable.
-Even battered suitcases or those missing handles can sell for hundreds if not $1,000 or more.Continue to 2 of 3 below.
+Even battered suitcases or those missing handles can sell for hundreds of dollars or even more.Continue to 2 of 3 below.

 02 of 03

 This style of Louis Vuitton suitcase known as the Alzer is considered to be a classic; it is still being made and sold.
 While not as practical for travel as modern wheeled suitcases, the new retail price of this luggage ranged in 2019, depending on the size, from $8,100 to $9,550.
 This high price tag alone makes vintage Vuitton luggage attractive to many collectors and LV logo enthusiasts.
 Decorators often buy several of these cases and use them as end tables in upscale dwellings, adding another level of competition to own them.

 In 2012 and 2013, you could expect to pay well over $1,000 for a single Alzer suitcase, and it might not even be in top-notch condition.
 In November of 2015, several examples sold at Morphy Auctions for far less.

 One example, along with two other pieces of Vuitton luggage, were sold via live webcast auction by Morphy.
 Falling far short of their $1,500 plus estimates, the other two Alzer suitcases in good to very good condition sold for $475 and $650 before the buyer's premium was tacked on.Continue to 3 of 3 below.